gofractally/psibase/doc/psidk/src/http.md

 #### Key Conversions

-`/common/keyConversions.mjs` has functions which convert [Elliptic KeyPair objects](https://github.com/indutny/elliptic) to and from psibase's text and binary forms.
-Each function accepts or returns a `{keyType, keyPair}`, where keyType is one of the following values:
+`/common/keyConversions.mjs` has functions which convert [Elliptic KeyPair objects](https://github.com/indutny/elliptic) and Elliptic Signature objects to and from psibase's text and fracpack forms.
+Each function accepts or returns a `{keyType, keyPair}` or `{keyType, signature}`, where keyType is one of the following values:

 ```js
 export const KeyType = {